goutomroy/django-butter-tos/README.md

 In browser and postman its enabled by default.
 You can switch off to get status code 302, its useful when you are requesting from mobile app.
 Decorator works with only `safe methods`(get, head, options).

+* Apis and decorator works only for authenticated user.
 * Redirection to original request after accepting pending tos for text/html request.
 * Api for accepting all pending tos.
 * Configured well for both content-type of text/html and application/json requests.